mudita/mudita-center/quickstart.md

 ### Set up environmental variables

-Create an `.env` file and copy the contents of the [`.env.example` file](.env.example) into it.
+Create both `.env.development` and `.env.production` files and copy the content of the [`.env.example` file](.env.example) into them.

 Please provide all values marked as required to start working with the project.
 Add optional values when you need them.
+Some values are already defined.

+There are migrations scripts that will allow you to mirror our setup from Phrase.com and Contentful:

+- _to be added_

 ## Run Mudita Center development environment